 Here are our top tips and tricks for bringing summer into your home:

 Having a house full of fluffy cushions and blankets is great and cosy in Winter, but in the warmer months these accessories can make your space feel overcrowded and cluttered.
 Give your home room to breathe by replacing anything thick, fluffy or ‘heavy’ looking with lighter, thinner accessories.
 This doesn’t mean you have to live in a barren house, but choose your accessories wisely.
 We love floaty curtains and woven rugs.
 Very Malibu if you ask us.

 This point is similar to the first, but aimed directly at your kitchen.
 For some reason we all seem to adopt a clutter spot over time, be it a corner table, counter top or more tragically your central island.
 Kitchen tops are no place for keys, unopened post and pointless tat!
 We recommend you find room for a designated ‘clutter drawer’ and banish the mess.
 After all, ‘tidy house = tidy mind’.
 Try and stick to the rule that the only things on display in your kitchen are crockery and minimal accessories, like houseplants and candles and you’ll feel the benefits of the breathing space!

 Freshen Up Your Colours

 Having a neutral home is bang on trend at the moment.
 Simplistic whites and greys are everywhere.
 We love the minimalist home look and, better yet, it works as the perfect blank canvas for adding a splash of colour.
-Fresh, natural colours are a brilliant way to feel instantly summery in your home, we personally love accenting with Le Creuset and the Living Nostalgia Sage Green collection, check them out here!
+Fresh, natural colours are a brilliant way to feel instantly summery in your home, we personally love accenting with Le Creuset and the Varia, check them out here!